Dornsife College of Letters, Arts and Sciences

 ECON 644 Economic Development Programming and Policy Planning (4) Model construction and application to policy and planning: open economy macroeconomics, trade and investment, institutions, technology, income inequality, environment, policy reforms, political economy.
 Prerequisite: ECON 501 or ECON 602; ECON 500 or ECON 601.

 ECON 645 Economic Growth (4, Fa) Surveys theoretical and empirical developments in growth macroeconomics.
 To equip students to undertake frontier research and policy work to reduce global income inequality.
 Open only to graduate students.
 Prerequisite: ECON 602.

 ECON 650 International Trade Theory (4) General equilibrium theory applied to theory and practice of commercial policy, economic growth, and trade.
 Prerequisite: ECON 500 or ECON 601.

 ECON 651 International Monetary Theory (4) Balance of payments concepts and measures; price theory and the foreign exchange market; international monetary systems; adjustment mechanisms; speculation and official intervention.
-Prerequisite: ECON 500 or ECON 503 and ECON 501 or ECON 505.
+Prerequisite (choose two): ECON 500 or ECON 501 or ECON 601.

 ECON 652 Economics of Financial Markets II (4, Sp) Financial market equilibrium and partial equilibrium asset pricing in discrete and continuous time; properties of equilibria with and without complete markets; theory of option prices; Black-Scholes pricing formula; term structure of interest rates; hedging strategies and managing market risk using options, futures and swaps; hedging exchange-rates risks.
-(Duplicates credit in former ECON 700.)
 Prerequisite: ECON 601.

 ECON 653 Empirical International Economics (4) Empirical treatment of advanced topics in international finance including the determination of real and nominal exchange rates; stabilization policies in developing currencies and currency crisis models.
 Econometric methods in analyzing foreign exchange data and in forecasting.
 Prerequisite: ECON 501, ECON 513; recommended preparation: ECON 625, ECON 651.